Techtonica/curriculum/electives/mocha-testing.md

 #### Mocha vs. Jasmine

 Both Mocha and Jasmine are popular JavaScript testing frameworks for writing BDD (Behavior-Driven Development) tests.
-So, why might you choose one other the other?
+So, why might you choose one over the other?

 *Jasmine:* Jasmine attempts to provide everything that a developer would need in a testing framework.
 It does not need the browser, the DOM, or any JavaScript framework to work, so it's simple to get up and running.